mainwp/mainwp/readme.txt

 MainWP is designed to be user-friendly and intuitive, even for those new to WordPress management plugins.
 With a straightforward setup process and a clean, organized dashboard, you'll be able to start managing your WordPress sites efficiently in no time.

-* Setting up MainWP is straightforward—install the dashboard on a private WordPress site, add the MainWP Child plugin to your other WordPress sites, and take control.
+* Setting up MainWP is straightforward, install the dashboard on a private WordPress site, add the MainWP Child plugin to your other WordPress sites, and take control.

 **Your Guarantee of Privacy**